 The Company's lithium property is the Amargosa prospect in Nye County, Nevada, USA.
-During the year ending December 31, 2024, no field exploration was undertaken, and expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the concessions.
-Following a recent strategic review of the Company's property portfolio it was decided to relinquish the remaining Nevada claims.
+During the year ending December 31, 2024, and for the three months ended March 31, 2025, no field exploration was undertaken, and expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the concessions.
+Following a recent strategic review of the company's property portfolio it was decided to relinquish the remaining Nevada claims.